JokubasKv/Web-Battleship/README.md

 # Web Battleship
- A Rest web app.
+ A React web app.
 Played by one player

 #
 Currently no functionalities